Sharon Casey (Shaz) –

 Janine is a beautiful singer, which is why we make her play violin and play in the back row.
 Like Maria, you can often find Janine playing in sessions and for bush dances in Canberra and the surrounding area.

 Simon Fisher –

-Simon was happy plugging in and rocking out with garage bands until one day he realised he was listening to side 2 of Led Zeppelin III more than he was listening to side 1… Travels through Ireland, Scotland and England with his beloved sealed the deal and when they returned to Australia he bought himself a mandolin and never looked back.
+Simon was happy plugging in and rocking out with garage bands until one day he realised he was listening to side 2 of Led Zeppelin III more than he was listening to side 1… Travels through Ireland, Scotland and England sealed the deal and when he returned to Australia he bought himself a mandolin and never looked back.
 Simon plays a mandolin made by Davy Stuart and a bouzouki he built himself

 Dave O’Neill – http://www.daveoneillmusic.com

 and this bloke ISN’T physically in the band….but his contribution as teacher, mentor, coach and inspiration is immeasurable…and very much appreciated.
 (If you are looking for a teacher on fiddle, guitar, mandolin etc – then we ALL highly recommend him).